EDUCBA

 Option Adjusted Spread-1

-On our second trial, we are using a 36.81 basis point that gives a bond price of $101.95 which is approximately equal to the market price of the bond.
+On our second trial, we use a 36.81 basis point that gives a bond price of $101.95, approximately equal to the bond’s market price.

-OAS Spread will be slightly less than 36.81 calculated above.
+OAS Spread will be slightly less than the 36.81 calculated above.

 Type of Spreads

-• Nominal Spread: It is the difference between Yield to maturity of the risky bond and Yields to maturity of the risk-free bond (Treasury bond which is assumed to be risk-free).
-It is the rate added to the treasury par curve to get the market price of the bond or we can say the future stream of bond cash flows is discounted at the rate which is YTM.
+• Nominal Spread: The difference between the Yield to maturity of the risky bond and the Yield to maturity of the risk-free bond (Treasury bond, which is assumed to be risk-free).
+The bond’s market price is obtained by adding the rate to the treasury par curve.
+Alternatively, we can say that the future stream of bond cash flows is discounted at the rate, representing the yield to maturity (YTM).
 It is a poor measure as it ignores the term structure of the interest rate.

-• Zero volatility: It spread (Z- Spread) is the single value-added to the treasury spot curve to give the discount rate that equates the present value of the bond to its current market price.
-This is done through a trial and error basis.
+• Zero volatility: It spread (Z- Spread) is the single value-added to the treasury spot curve to give the discount rate that equates the bond’s present value to its current market price.
+This is done on a trial and error basis.

-It is superior to nominal spread as it takes into the term structure of interest rate which is ignored in the earlier approach.
-Let’s denote the Present value of the risky bond as PV, Rf as the risk-free rate, z as the spread, C as the future stream of cash flows and FV is the future value of the bond which includes a coupon to be paid in future.
+It is superior to nominal spread as it takes into the term structure of interest rate, which is ignored in the earlier approach.
+Let’s denote the Present value of the risky bond as PV, Rf as the risk-free rate, z as the spread, C as the future stream of cash flows, and FV as the bond’s future value, which includes a coupon to be paid.

 Advantages of Option Adjusted Spread